mem48/geocompr/main.md

 The left join is the most often used type of joins.
 The `left_join()` returns all observations from the left object (`north_america`) and the matched observations from the right object (`wb_north_america`).
-In cases, like `Greenland`, inexistent in the right object, `NA` values will show up.
+In cases, like `Greenland`, absent in the right object, `NA` values will show up.

 To join two objects we need to specify a key.
 This is a variable (or a set of variables) that uniquely identifies each observation (row).